espocrm/documentation/user-guide/reports.md

 Some use cases:

 * List accounts having more than one opportunities. `COUNT / opportunities.id / Grater Than / 1`.
-* Grid report showing accounts grouped by industry with a revenue more than 1,000. `SUM / opportunities.amount / Greater Than / 1000`.
+* Grid report showing accounts grouped by industry where revenue is more than 1,000. `SUM / opportunities.amount / Greater Than / 1000`.

 Note: Compatible with EspoCRM versions 5.1.0 and greater.